SHaroonShah/Readme-Developers-Hub---Production/docs/📦 Shipment creation and manifesting workflows/windsor-framework-a-new-trade-regulation-between-great-britain-and-northern-ireland.md

   Kingdom and the European Union to manage trade from Great Britain to Northern Ireland in the wake of Brexit.
 This framework aims to simplify customs procedures and checks, ensuring that the flow of goods remains efficient and compliant with both UK and EU regulations.
-As trade dynamics evolve, understanding the implications of this framework is essential for all parties involved.
 deprecated: false
 hidden: false
 metadata: